ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 when a stable address, sometimes called "permanent" address, is not needed.
 There are some caveats to note when specifying this property.
-First, if an application Requires the use of temporary addresses, the resulting Connection cannot use IPv4, as temporary addresses do not exist in IPv4.
-Second, temporary local addresses may involve trading off privacy for performance.
+First, if an application Requires the use of temporary addresses, the resulting Connection cannot use IPv4, because temporary addresses do not exist in IPv4.
+Second, temporary local addresses might involve trading off privacy for performance.
 For instance, temporary addresses can interfere with resumption mechanisms that some protocols rely on to reduce initial latency.

 ### Multi-Paths Transport {#multipath-mode}